simrant27/js-simplilearn/readme.md

 - js object accessors
   - getter: to get the value of the properties of an object
   - setter : to set th value

+### function

+- js function can be stired in variable
+- function constructore: new Function()

+##### self invoking function

+- invoked automatically without being called
+- enclosed inside paranthesis
+- to call add paranthesis at the end of function

+##### function as values

+- we define funcation then assign it to a variable unlike in expression

+##### funcation as objects

+- includes string which holds actual code i.e function body of function

+##### arrow function

+- cannot be used as constructors

+##### generator functions

+- can return multiple values
+- make use of '\*': function\*
+- main method of generatir function is next() method
+- until yield value is completed and return to outer code
+- result is always object with two property: value and done

+##### JSON.stringify()

+- it cnverts js value or object to hson string

+##### pre-defined function

+- eval: evaluates string and returns a value
+- parseInt: Parses a string argulemt and retuns an integer
+- escape: returns hexadecimal encoding of an argument
+- unescaoe: return the ascii sring for specified value